 Groups API

 The Groups API simplifies relationship-based permission management for your resource instances and users by using groups.
-Groups, as suggested by the name, group together resource instances and users, enabling you to assign group members with permissions on resource instances.
+Groups, as suggests the name, group together resource instances and users, enabling you to assign group members with permissions on resource instances.

 Key Features: